john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

 ## Usage

-1. Prepare your review data in a suitable format, with at least `Date`, `Review`, `Month`, and `Year` columns.
+1. Prepare your review data in a suitable format, with at least `Date`, `Review`, columns.
 (You can use different column names, but ensure the application can match them during analysis.)

 2. The application will download the updated dataset and store it locally.
 You can also download it directly from the browser, and it will include new columns for Sentiment Scores and Overall Sentiment.